Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 Driving Distance: Queenstown to Milford Sound

 Milford Sound is about 186 miles (300km) from Queenstown.
-Google Maps will tell you this drive will take 3 ½ hours.
-However, with traffic, windy roads and the Homer Tunnel, it’s realistically going to take at least 4 hours without any stopping.
+Google Maps tells you this drive will take 3 ½ hours.
+However, with traffic, windy roads, and the Homer Tunnel, it’s realistically going to take at least 4 hours without any stopping.

 Can you drive from Queenstown to Milford Sound in one day?

-Yes – it’s doable to drive from Queenstown to Milford Sound and back in one day.
+Yes – driving from Queenstown to Milford Sound and back in one day is doable.
 It’s a popular choice for many.
-Just be aware that you’ll be driving about 186 miles (300km) each way.
-It’s a four-hour drive each way, and that’s without traffic or stopping.
+Just be aware that you’ll drive about 186 miles (300km) each way.
+It’s a four-hour drive, and that’s without traffic or stopping.

 Is driving to Milford Sound difficult?

-The roads in New Zealand are well-maintained and the Milford Sound Road is no exception.
+The roads in New Zealand are well-maintained, and the Milford Road is no exception.
 Each day, thousands of visitors use the road to access Milford Sound so keeping it safe is a high priority.
 The road is constantly monitored for any hazards.

-Driving to Milford Sound is not overly difficult but you need to be a confident driver.
+Driving to Milford Sound is not overly complicated, but you must be confident.
 The roads can be steep and windy, especially after the Homer Tunnel.
-If you’re visiting in the winter, there is also the risk of snow and ice and you may be required to carry chains.
+If you’re visiting in the winter, there is also the risk of snow and ice, and you may be required to carry chains.

 Can you drive to Milford Sound in the winter?